-It accepts an optional list of configuration filenames and a dictionary to create a configuration object from.
+It accepts an optional list of configuration filenames.
 Filenames containing a ~ or an environment variable reference, will be expanded automatically.
 If called without arguments, the paths specified in gc3libs.defaults.CONFIG\FILE\LOCATIONS will be used.

 Any keyword argument matching the name of a parameter used by Core.\\init\\ is passed to it.
 Any leftover keyword argument is passed unchanged to the gc3libs.config.Configuration constructor.
-In particular, a cfg\dict keyword argument can be used to initialize a GC3Pie Core from a dictionary of configuration values, without reading in any files.